 Teaching English Abroad Requirements: What Do You Really Need?

 If you’re considering TEFL, one of the main things you’re probably wondering about is teaching English abroad requirements.
-When it comes down to what’s needed to get hired as a teacher, there are considerations such as type of TEFL certification, degree requirements, minimum years of experience, and being a native or non-native English speaker.
-So, what do you really need to teach abroad?
+When it comes to what is needed to teach English abroad, there are considerations such as type of TEFL certification, degree requirements, minimum years of experience, and being a native or non-native English speaker.
+So, what do you really need to teach English abroad?
 That depends mostly on where you want to teach.
 Each region and country’s requirements can be different, so we’ve got an in-depth breakdown of what you need to teach in locations worldwide!

 TEFL certification requirements